Medicaid contracts would shift poor D.C. residents’ health care amid pandemic

 But the contract will bring change.
 Private medical offices have no rules about which insurers they must accept, which could mean patients who get reassigned to a different insurer this fall would be unable to go to their current doctors.

-That worries people like Jason Henderson, whose D.C.-based company provides in-home health services including physical therapy, speech therapy and nursing care, mostly for poor patients in Northeast and Southeast Washington.
+That worries people like Jason Henderson, whose D.C.-based company provides in-home health services including physical therapy, speech therapy and nursing care, mostly for poor patients.
 He said 75 percent of his patients are covered by Amerigroup, the plan that won’t be included in the new contracts.
 Others are fee-for-service patients who might be assigned to a managed-care insurer.

 If Henderson’s company can’t work out a contract with his patients’ new insurers, it could wipe out his business.
-He said he fears that MedStar will prefer to send its own in-home health providers rather than contracting with his business.

 Patients who don’t like their random assignment to an insurer will be allowed to request a switch until the end of the year.
 Ambrose Lane Jr., chair of the Ward 7 Health Alliance Network, said he is trying to inform patients of that right, and hearing from many who are concerned.

-“Once people get familiar with their doctor and they like their doctor, it’s kind of hard to switch to another doctor.
-It causes a certain amount of anxiety and upheaval,” he said.
+“Once people get familiar with their doctor and they like their doctor, it’s kind of hard to switch to another doctor,” he said.
 “If they switch me, I’m switching back the first day.”

 But Turnage said he thinks few patients will find the switch to be a disruption, since most get their primary care from the Federally Qualified Health Centers.